The latest breakthrough in development of the cone-beam reconstruction technology

 Nuclear Instruments and Methods in Physics Research A 1999 422: 909-13.

-Cone-beam tomography system used for non-destructive evaluation of critical
+Cone-beam tomography system used for non-destructive evaluation of critical components in power generation

 A V Bronnikov and D Killian